EmployeeIssues.comU.S. Employee Rights in Plain English

 Workplace Retaliation

-State and Federal, employment and labor laws with relevant provisions prohibit employment and workplace retaliation against employees for one or more of the following.
+State and Federal employment and labor laws with relevant provisions prohibit employment and workplace retaliation, a form of unlawful discrimination, against employees for one or more of the following.

 The types of employment and workplace retaliation protections vary; some employment and labor laws prohibit any type of retaliation in the workplace or otherwise related to employment, while others protect only against retaliation in the form of illegal employment discharge, commonly called wrongful termination.